SAP-archive/teched2020-DEV360/exercises/part1/README.md

 In this section, you will set up your subaccount in the SAP Cloud Platform Trial using the new CLI.
 You will perform the following steps:
-1. View information for your global account.
+1. View information of your global account.
 2. Create a subaccount.
 3. Assign entitlements to the subaccount you created.